Nancy20052020/autism/README.md

-Autism Detection Website
+#**Autism Detection Website**
-Overview
+##Overview
-The Autism Detection Website is a platform that evaluates the likelihood of autism in individuals based on their attention span while viewing specific images.
-The site features a login/signup system for user authentication and securely manages user information.
-The analysis is non-invasive and leverages user behavior to generate results.
+The Autism Detection Website is a platform designed to analyze user attention spans on specific images to assess the likelihood of autism.
+It features a secure login/signup system for personalized user interactions and provides insightful results based on user behavior.

-Features
-User Authentication:
+##Features
+###User Authentication

-Includes a signup and login system to manage user accounts.
-The application ensures secure handling of user data with features like password encryption and session management.
+Includes a secure signup and login system.
+Ensures data privacy with encrypted passwords and session management.

-Autism Detection:
+Autism Detection Mechanism

-The detection process involves presenting users with two sets of images.
-The system records the time spent focusing on each image and analyzes these attention spans to assess the likelihood of autism.
+Displays two sets of images to users.
+Records time spent focusing on each image to derive attention span insights.

-Result Analysis:
+Result Analysis
-The application uses predefined thresholds to analyze attention data.
-Results are displayed to users in an easy-to-understand format, categorizing the likelihood of autism as high, low, or none.

-User-Friendly Design:
+##Uses predefined thresholds to analyze data and categorize autism likelihood into:
+->Low
+->Moderate
+->High
+-.User-Friendly Design

-A clean and intuitive interface guides users through the test, ensuring accessibility for individuals of all backgrounds.
+#Features an intuitive and accessible interface for all users.

-Database Integration:
+#Database Integration

-The website securely stores user data and test results in a database, enabling record keeping and personalized experiences.
+#Stores user data and test results securely for personalized analysis.

-Scalable Infrastructure:
+#Scalable Infrastructure

-Built using modern web technologies, the website is designed for both local and production environments, ensuring flexibility and reliability.
+##Built for both local and production environments, ensuring flexibility and reliability.
 How It Works
-User Interaction:
+User Interaction
-Users sign up or log in to begin the test.
-The application tracks their behavior during the test.
+Users sign up or log in to start the test.

+Note: New users must complete the signup process before accessing the test.

-Image Test Rounds:
+#Image Test Rounds

-Two rounds of tests are conducted, each displaying a pair of images.
-The application measures the user's attention span for each image.
+Two rounds of tests are conducted.
+Users are shown images and their attention spans are recorded automatically.

-Data Analysis:
+Data Analysis
-The attention spans are compared against predefined benchmarks to derive insights.
+The system evaluates attention spans and compares them against predefined scientific benchmarks.

-Result Presentation:
+Result Presentation
-The final report is displayed, summarizing the user's likelihood of autism based on the collected data.
+Results are displayed in a comprehensive report, highlighting the user's likelihood of autism.

 Usage Flow
-Accessing the Website:
+Accessing the Website
-Users navigate to the site and sign up or log in to their accounts.
+Navigate to the website and log in to begin.

-Taking the Test:
+Taking the Test
-After logging in, users can start the test, where they are shown images for evaluation.
+After authentication, users proceed with the two-round test.

-Viewing Results:
+Viewing Results
-Once the test is completed, users receive a detailed analysis of their attention span data.
+Upon completion, users receive a detailed analysis of their attention span data.

-Next Steps:
-Users can use the insights for further consultation or revisit the test as needed.
+Revisiting the Test
+Users can repeat the test to track their attention span behavior over time.

 Benefits
-Non-Invasive:
+Non-Invasive Testing

-The system does not require direct interaction or physical tests, making it safe and user-friendly.
+The system does not require direct interaction or physical tests, ensuring a safe and convenient experience.

-Accessible:
-The website is designed to be inclusive and straightforward, ensuring usability for a wide audience.

-Data-Driven Insights:
-By analyzing attention spans, the application provides scientifically backed indications of autism likelihood.

-Deployment and Maintenance
-The website is built with scalability in mind, allowing it to run locally or be deployed to a production environment.
-Regular updates and maintenance ensure the platform remains secure and efficient.
+Data Security
+Ensures that user results and data are securely stored and only accessible to authorized users.